the-scouts/por/sphinx_source/chapter-5.rst

          v.
 District Treasurer
          vi.
 District Scout Active Support Manager

        * A representative of the County Troop Leadership Forum, selected from amongst the membership of the Forum;
        * A representative of the County Explorer Scout Forum, selected from amongst the membership of the Forum;
        * A representative of the Scout Network, selected from amongst the membership of the District Scout Networks in the County

        **Nominated Members**

        The number of persons nominated annually to the County Scout Council from each of the following categories is decided by the County Scout Council:

        * Members nominated by District Scout Councils
        * Explorer Scout members nominated by District Explorer Scout Meetings
        * District Scout network members nominated by the District Scout Network
        * Other supporters of the County appointed by the County Scout Council on the recommendation of the County Commissioner and the County Executive Committee.

        The number of Nominated Members must not exceed the number of Ex Officio members.

        Nominated members must be appointed for a fixed period not exceeding 3 years.
 Subsequent reappointments are permitted.

        **Co-opted Members**

        * the County Scout Council may co-opt members annually.
 Such co-opted members may include representatives of organisations with whom it is desired to maintain co-operation eg Girlguiding, religious bodies, other youth organisations and Local Education Authorities.
        * Members are nominated by the County Commissioner.
        * the number of members co-opted must not exceed the total of Ex-officio and Nominated Members.

-viii.
+   iii.
 Membership of the County Scout Council ceases upon:

         * the resignation of the member;
         * the dissolution of the Council:
         * the termination of membership by Headquarters following a recommendation by the County Executive Committee.

    iv.
 The County Scout Council must hold an Annual General Meeting within six months of the financial year end to:

        * receive and consider the Trustees' Annual Report of the County Executive Committee, including the annual statement of accounts (after their examination by an appropriate auditor, independent examiner or scrutineer); prepared by the County Executive Committee;
        * approve the County Commissioner's nomination of the County Chair and nominated members of the County Executive Committee;
        * elect a County Secretary unless the County Secretary is employed by the County Executive Committee;
        * elect a County Treasurer;
        * elect members to the County Executive Committee;
        * as appropriate, elect representative(s) of the County Scout Council to serve as Nominated Members of the Council of The Scout Association;
        * as appropriate, elect representative(s) of the County Scout Council to serve as Nominated Youth Member on the Council of The Scout Association;
        * appoint an auditor or independent examiner or scrutineer as required;
        * adopt (or reconfirm) certain resolutions:

          * agree the quorum for each of:

            - meetings of the County Scout Council,
            - meetings of the County Executive Committee and
            - meetings of any sub-Committees

            (see Rule 5.16(h)(iii))

          * agree the number of members that may be elected to the County Executive Committee (see Rule 5.16(f)(iii -- Elected Members)

 f. **The County Executive Committee** :sup:`sv`

    i.
-The Executive Committee exists to support the County Commissioner in meeting the responsibilities of their appointment. ii.
+The Executive Committee exists to support the County Commissioner in meeting the responsibilities of their appointment.

+   ii.
 Members of the County Executive Committee must act collectively as charity Trustees of the Scout County, and in the best interests of its members to:\ :sup:`sv`

        * Comply with the Policy, Organisation and Rules of The Scout Association
        * Protect and maintain any property and equipment owned by and/or used by the County
        * Manage the County finances.
        * Provide insurance for people, property and equipment.
        * Provide sufficient resources for Scouting to operate.
 This includes, but is not limited to, supporting recruitment, other adult support, and fundraising activities.
        * Promote and support the development of Scouting in the local area.
        * Manage and implement the Safety Policy locally.
        * Ensure that a positive image of Scouting exists in the local community.
        * Appoint and manage the operation of any sub-Committees, including appointing a Chair to lead the sub-committees.
        * Ensure that Young People are meaningfully involved in decision making at all levels within the County.
        * The opening, closure and amalgamation of Districts, the County Scout Network and Scout Active Support Units in the County as necessary.
        * Appoint and manage the operation of an Appointments Advisory Committee, including appointing an Appointments Committee Chair to lead it.

        The Executive Committee must also:

        * Appoint Administrators, Advisers, and Co-opted members to the County Executive Committee
        * Prepare and approve the Trustees' Annual Report and Annual Accounts after the examination of the accounts by an appropriate auditor, independent examiner or scrutineer.
        * Present the approved Trustees' Annual Report and Annual Accounts to the County Scout Council at the Annual General Meeting; file a copy with National Headquarters and if a registered charity, to submit them to the appropriate charity regulator.
 (See Rule 13.3)
        * Maintain confidentiality with regard to appropriate Executive Committee business.
        * Where staff are employed, act as a responsible employer in accordance with Scouting's values and relevant legislation.
        * Ensure line management responsibilities for employed staff are clearly established and communicated.

    iii.
 The County Executive Committee consists of:\ :sup:`sv`

         **Ex-officio members**

         * County Chair;
         * County Commissioner;
         * County Youth Commissioner
         * County Secretary;
         * County Treasurer.

         **Elected members**

         * members of the County Scout Council elected at the County Annual General Meeting,
         * these should normally be four to six in number,
         * the actual number must be the subject of a resolution by the County Scout Council.

         **Nominated members**

         * persons nominated by the County Commissioner in consultation with the County Chair,
         * the nominations must be approved at the County Annual General Meeting,
         * persons nominated need not be members of the County Scout Council and their number must not exceed that of the elected members.

         **Co-opted members**

         * persons co-opted annually by the County Executive Committee,
         * the number of co-opted members must not exceed that of the elected members.

         **Right of Attendance**

         * the Regional Commissioner in England; and Wales; or Chief Commissioner in Scotland and Northern Ireland; or the International Commissioner in the case of British Scouts Overseas has the right of attendance at meetings of the County Executive Committee.

         **Invited to attend**

         * the County's Nominated Member(s) on the Council of The Scout Association*,
         * the County's Nominated Youth Representative on the Council of The Scout Association*

    iv.
 Additional Requirements for sub-Committees:

        * sub-Committees consist of members nominated by the Committee.
        * the County Commissioner and the County Chair will be ex-officio members of any subCommittee of the County Executive Committee.
        * any fundraising committee must include at least two members of the County Executive Committee.
 No County Scouter should serve on such a fundraising sub-Committee.

    v.
 Additional Requirements for Charity Trustees:\ :sup:`sv`

       * All ex-officio, elected, nominated and co-opted members of the County Executive Committee are Charity Trustees of the Scout County
       * Only persons aged 18 and over may be full voting members of the County Executive Committee because of their status as Charity Trustees (however the views of young people in the County must be taken into consideration).
       * Certain people are disqualified from being Charity Trustees by virtue of the Charities Acts.
 (See rule 13.1)
       * Charity Trustees are responsible for ensuring compliance with all relevant legislation including the Data Protection Act 2018.
       * Complete Module 1 Essential Information, Safety, Safeguarding, GDPR and Trustee Introduction training within 5 months of the role start date.
       * Some Counties may also need to register as a charity.
 (See Rule 13.3).\ :sup:`sv`

-*g.
-This rule is left intentionally blank*
+g. *This rule is left intentionally blank*

-**h.
-Conduct of Meetings in the Scout County** :sup:`sv`
+h. **Conduct of Meetings in the Scout County** :sup:`sv`

    i.
 In meetings of the County Scout Council and the County Executive Committee only the members specified may vote. ii.
 Decisions are made by a majority of votes of those present at the meeting.
 In the event of an equal number of votes being cast on either side in any issue the chair does not have a casting vote and the matter is taken not to have been carried.